-Five types of smoothing with selectable parameters.
+5 types of smoothing with selectable parameters.
 Clean (FT image filter) works only with images.
 The other four apply to BOTH images and spectra.

-Smooth - Savitsky-Golay average over n-points (right to edge of images), n is odd, if n=even selected, uses n+1 is displayed on a 1:1 pixel format.
-Use the rubber-band style cursor (click, drag mouse, click a second time) to define the data in the complementary frequency domain to delete.
+Smooth - Boxcar average over n-points (right to edge of images) in odd second time) to define the data in the complementary frequency domain to delete.
 The reverse transform of all data but the rejected data is displayed in buffer 9.
-The centre of the FT image corresponds to 0 frequency (dc), while positions farther from the centre correspond to higher frequency.
-Periodic (moiré) noise associated with aliasing (beating) of a systematic noise signal with STXM raster scanning can be cleanly removed by deleting strong signals in the FT.
+The centre of the FT image corresponds to 0 (dc), while positions farther from the centre correspond to higher frequency.
+Periodic (moiré) noise associated with aliasing (beating) of a systematic noise signal with stxm sampling can be cleanly removed by deleting strong (typically linear) signals in the FT.